j-12/Depth-First-Search/README.md

 # Depth-First-Search
-Depth First Search algorithm for searching a stack implemented using C
+Depth First Search algorithm for searching a graph implemented using C We accomplish the searching using a stack.